TurboVNC/buildscripts/README.txt

 OS X 10.7 (Lion) or later required

-Xcode 4.3.x (available at https://developer.apple.com/downloads --
+Xcode 4.1.x or later (available at https://developer.apple.com/downloads --
 Apple ID required.)
 The build scripts need this in order to produce TurboVNC binaries that are backward compatible with OS X 10.7.
-Xcode should be installed under /Applications/Xcode43.app.
+The Xcode Command Line Tools should be installed.

 CMake should be installed somewhere in the PATH.
 The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from